 In February 2014, Rachel and her family took a trip back to Vermont in the middle of the winter where her son declared that he wanted to live near his family and experience the snow.
 It was around that time that the governor of Vermont, had declared an opiate epidemic within the state.
 To Rachel, it seemed like the right thing to do—go home and help if she could.

 Rachel returned to Vermont and began working at Lund as a Family Clinician in their residential program.
 She blends her years of experience with children and adults together to assist families in the healing process.
 She facilitates groups on DBT skills, Mindfulness in Recovery, and Managing Families in Recovery.

 Rachel is skilled at treating addiction and supporting families that have a loved one living with addiction.
 Additionally, she is trained in Forward Facing Therapy in order to assist with regulating symptoms of Post Traumatic Stress Disorder (PTSD), Trauma, and Anxiety.
 She uses a person centered eclectic approach to meet her clients in their journeys.
 Her philosophy is that the client has many choices on their journey.
 Rachel believes that she is the GPS accompanying the individual on their path of healing.
 She practices Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and integrates mindfulness into her practice.
-She is a member of The Association for Addiction Professionals (NAADAC) and the International Association of Trauma Professionals (IATP).
+She is a state coordinator for Postpartum Support International (PSI) and serves on the Board of Directors for the Vermont Chapter.